pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/02-script-dev-environment.md

 <svg title='' src='script-dev-env/dev-env-2.png'/>

-5. (Soft) reload the [Live UI](https://work.withpixie.ai) webpage.
+5. (Soft) reload the <CloudLink url="/">Live View</CloudLink> webpage.
 A hard reload will clear the variable you just set.

 ## Prepare your Script